 - 1. If BLS provider OR difficult IV access, give Naloxone 2 mg IM/IN every 5 minutes up to 8 mg. - 2.
 Naloxone 0.5 2 mg IV.
-May repeat every two minutes up to 2 mg titrating to respiratory rate.
+May repeat every two minutes titrating to respiratory rate.
 If no improvement, repeat Naloxone 2 mg every 3-5 minutes up to a maximum of 8 mg total.
-Consider larger doses if Methadone overdose. - C. If patient is or becomes combative, consider sedation per Patient Restraint protocol.
+Consider larger doses if Methadone overdose. - C. If patient is or becomes combative, consider sedation per Agitated Patient Management protocol.